rputinhon/taskbox/README.md

 - Be node based by default and module architectured, in order to developers create their on workflows.
 - Ultimatelly create a taskbox node based OS for a dedicated personal device.

-If you like the concept and want support or colaborate to this project as a team, please get in touch.
+If you like the concept and want support or colaborate to this project as a team or investor, please get in touch.

 ## Project setup
 ```